Ahmed336-cell/100-day-challenge/README.md

 cubit files are done in the Bookly app

 ## Day 41
-start in first freelance app with flutter
+start in the first freelance app with Flutter

 ## Day 42
-finishing ui of authentication ( login , signup)
+finishing ui of authentication ( login, signup)

+## Day 43
+Finishing 90% of the UI of app